The Ultimate Thomasville, Georgia Bucket List

 Explore the Crown Jewel of Thomasville, Georgia

-Pebble Hill Plantation is a 3000 acre mansion with an incredible array of antiques, famous artworks, and splendor.
-Elisabeth “Pansy” Ireland Poe’s home is operated by her foundation and spectacularly preserved.
+Pebble Hill Plantation is a 3000-acre mansion with an incredible array of antiques, famous artworks, and splendor.
+A foundation operates Elisabeth “Pansy” Ireland Poe’s spectacularly preserved home.
 Pansy was an avid sportsman, horse jockey, philanthropist, and gardener, all of which came to life at Pebble Hill.
-Tours start with a 10 minute video explaining the history of the plantation.
-Afterwards, you are free to explore the 29-room mansion and its grounds.
+Tours start with a 10-minute video explaining the history of the plantation.
+Afterward, you are free to explore the 29-room mansion and its grounds.

 Sip Local Wine and Nibble on Chocolates